srestha25boe10126-glitch/digital-literacy-project/README.md

 # digital-literacy-project
+# Srestha Gupta  /     25BOE10126    /   Bioengineering

+# Project Overview
+The goal of this project is to build a comprehensive digital portfolio that demonstrates proficiency in modern online tools and responsible digital citizenship.
+The project is divided into five core modules

 # Task 1: Digital Literacy Awareness Infographic
 Task Overview - As a Student Digital Ambassador, I have created a one-page visual resource designed to help my peers understand the core concepts of digital literacy and why these skills are essential in a professional and academic environment.